Why You’re Not Losing Weight on the CICO Diet

 In order to get that personalized calorie number, calculate your total daily energy expenditure (aka TDEE), and then eat fewer calories than you burn.
 You can calculate your TDEE using macro tracker apps or an online TDEE calculator.

-Technically, you could eat ice cream all day if you wanted, as long as the total calories don’t go over your total number of calories for the day.
-Even if that leads to weight loss, your body isn’t inherently getting the nutrients it needs for its overall health.
-You still need to balance your nutritional plate with quality fats, protein and carbohydrates from whole foods.
+With CICO, you could eat ice cream for three meals a day, as long as you don’t exceed your total allotted calories for the day.
+If that leads to weight loss, your body likely isn’t getting the nutrients it needs for its overall health.
+You still need to balance your plate with quality fats, protein and carbohydrates from whole foods.

-All of these factors translate to one thing: weight loss plateaus.
+All of these factors can lead to weight loss plateaus.

 Related: How to Increase Your Metabolism Without Pills or Boosters